Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Februari 2026 17.56.19 UTC
+- WIB: Jumat, 13 Februari 2026 18.39.51 UTC
-- WITA: Jumat, 13 Februari 2026 18.56.19 UTC
+- WITA: Jumat, 13 Februari 2026 19.39.51 UTC
-- WIT: Jumat, 13 Februari 2026 19.56.19 UTC
+- WIT: Jumat, 13 Februari 2026 20.39.51 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: friendship
+Kategori: motivational